Sashamxz/aws_click/README.md

 ```
 screen3

-Also you can use for stop and start a few ids:
+Also you can use for stop or start a few ids:
 ```
 python3 main.py stop --instance-id id1 id2 id3
 ```